KNN-DBSCAN: a DBSCAN in high dimensions: Related work

-In \cite{patwary2012}, the authors present PDBSCAN, a scalable DBSCAN implementation that uses MPI.
-It uses a KD-tree to construct the exact \enn{}.
-The paper has a nice review of the DBSCAN literature prior to 2012.
-PDBSCAN takes an hour for a problem with 115M points in 10 dimensions on 8,192 AMD cores.
-PDBSCAN is publically available~\cite{pdbscan-patwary12} and we compare our implementation with it in~\secref{s:results}.
-The same group proposes OPTICS, a DBSCAN-like clustering algorithm~\cite{patwary2013} that achieves similar performance.
-In \cite{patwary-dubey-e14} the authors introduce PARDICLE, an OpenMP-plus-MPI algorithm, that scaled up to 4,096 MPI processes.
-(We couldn't find an implementation online).
+Patwary et al.~\cite{patwary-dubey-e14} introduce PARDICLE, an OpenMP-plus-MPI algorithm, that scaled up to 4,096 MPI processes.
 The key innovation is the use of an approximate $\epsilon$-graph by estimating the point density and restricting exact neighborhood searches to a small number of points.
 This approximation is heuristic and not connected to the intrinsic dimensionality of the dataset.
 The main limitation of PARDICLE is that $\epsilon$-searches (whenever needed) are done using FLANN~\cite{muja-low-flann-14}.
 Since FLANN doesn't support distributed-memory parallelism, the algorithm in~\cite{patwary-dubey-e14} requires an $\epsilon$-overlap halo of the point set in each MPI rank.
 In high-dimensions computing this halo is not scalable neither in terms of memory nor computation because it may require the whole dataset to be replicated in every MPI process.
 The largest problem solved with PARDICLE was 115M points in 10 (ambient) dimensions (intrinsic dimension is unknown).
 Clustering on 512 Xeon cores takes roughly 84 seconds.
-The authors in \cite{sarma2019mudbscan} look at problems with $d>3$ and compare several other distributed-memory DBSCAN algorithms (including implementations in systems like Spark and Hadoop); they propose an MPI-based implementation; 1B points in 3D take 41 minutes on 32 nodes (1 core per node). \cite{sharma17} proposes a KNN-DBSCAN algorithm.
-But, unlike our approach, the authors \emph{symmetrize} the \knn{} graph by dropping all single-direction edges and then use exact $\epsilon$-searches.
-The authors do not present any theoretical analysis and do not consider parallel algorithms; the evaluation is done on small 2D datasets).
-Many other works apply only on 2D/3D datasets~\cite{patwary-dubey-e15,welton2013mr}.
-But, none of the existing parallel implementations of DBSCAN consider the challenges with high-dimensional datasets.

-Many other clustering schemes are possible (e.g., kmeans, spectral).
-DBSCAN is just a method that should be tested and does not come with particular non-asymptotic guarantees.
-For review of the literature on scalable algorithms for constructing nearest-neighbor graphs see~\cite{andoni2006near,yu-reiz-biros18,xiao2016parallel}.